 I know landlords who have spent hundreds of hours researching records in preparation for trial.
 I’ve seen management offices literally turned upside down looking for documents and attempting to organize five-years of files that had never been organized before.

 Worst of all, after the trial is over, these records may be passed on to other plaintiff lawyers during the course of a subsequent lawsuit.

 Premises Security Liability: Puts Management Under Fire

 In high exposure premises security liability litigation, it is not unusual for management employees and staff to become involved as percipient witnesses.
 I’ve also heard many resident managers say that they felt like a gun was to their head during their testimony.
-They feared repercussion if they didn’t respond correctly or in a manner consistent with others.
+They feared repercussions if they didn’t respond correctly or in a manner consistent with others.

-Careers have been ended or altered because of the outcome of an intense litigation.
+Careers have been ended or altered because of the outcome of intense litigation.
 The process has a way of bringing out the worst flaws in property management because of the focus on the negative issues and imperfect decision making.

 I’ve seen these newly discovered flaws be the basis for job demotions and terminations.
 Sometimes, when the focus is on the qualifications or credibility of a resident manager, the plaintiff hires a private investigator to examine the background of that employee.
 Too often, these investigations have turned up fraudulent backgrounds, criminal convictions, and even current arrest warrants.

 Obviously, the best way to avoid the whole process is to operate your property as if you could be sued at any moment.